thomas-lamiaux/rocq-prover.org/data/news/rocqorg/invitation-to-contribute.md

 Hello fellow Rocq enthusiasts!

-Are you passionate about the Rocq prover and eager to showcase your exciting projects, share your insights, or highlight Rocq-related opportunities?
+Are you passionate about the Rocq Prover and eager to showcase your exciting projects, share your insights, or highlight Rocq-related opportunities?
 Or are you a newcomer to Rocq wanting to learn more, develop your skills, and become active in the community?
 Look no further!
 We invite you to become an active contributor to rocq-prover.org, the thriving hub for Rocq developers and learners.

 ![](/media/news/contribute.jpg)